Breath-taking coastal walking, timeless seaside villages and great company in north Devon

 - Admire the fantastic views, the pristine woodlands, the peace of the river valley, and perhaps an ale or two at the local pub!

 You’re welcome to arrive at the hostel from 5pm where your Large Outdoors host will be there to greet you and get you settled in.
-From then we recommend heading straight out into the garden, before relaxing with a cup of tea or glass of wine in the lounge.
+The evening is then your time to meet your fellow walkers and wind down from the stress of the week.

 After our picnic we’ll turn inland and drop down into the valley of the East Lyn River.
 There’s a path following the riverside as it passes through farmland and then wildlife-rich woodland.
 There’s even a tea room with proper Devon scones at Watersmeet we should probably pay a visit to!
 We can gaze outside at the waterfalls where the East Lyn River is met by a tributary, only a short way before it finally enters the sea.